Racketeering is both a state and federal crime carrying up to 20 years in prison.

 Racketeering in Nevada isn't one isolated event . . . it's the commission, attempt, or conspiracy to commit at least two (2) racketeering-related crimes within a five (5) years span.
 These crimes also must share common patterns, intents, results, accomplices, victims, methods of commission, or other distinguishing characteristics in order to fall under the definition of racketeering.

 Not every crime may be considered a racketeering-related activity.
-For instance it's not racketeering when someone gets speeding ticket or commits trespass in the course of an illegal business.
+For instance, it's not racketeering when someone gets a speeding ticket or commits a trespass in the course of an illegal business.
 Rather racketeering-related offenses in Nevada are limited to the following crimes: